Quantcast

 Print Friendly and PDF

-Welcome October!
-Every year, we enjoying reading this beautiful poem, “October,” by Robert Frost.
+Every year, when October arrives, we enjoy reading this beautiful poem, “October,” by Robert Frost.
 In it, he urges nature to slow down—before the leaves fall and the chilly weather begins!

 “October” by Robert Frost